 The Illinois State Board of Education (ISBE) grants teacher/school licenses in the State of Illinois.
-All teacher candidates who successfully complete an approved teacher education program at Illinois State University, pass appro- priate licensure exams, and meet ISBE requirements should be granted a license.
-This does not lead to licensure in other states.
-Teacher candidates are responsible for check- ing the requirements of the state in question.
+All teacher candidates who successfully complete an approved teacher education program at Illinois State University, pass appro- priate licensure exams, and meet ISBE requirements, will be recommended for licensure.

+Illinois Licensure does not lead to licensure in other states.
+Teacher candidates are responsible for checking the requirements of the state in question.

+NOTE:

-NOTE: Teaching licenses are available at the graduate level for Reading Specialist, Learning Behavior Specialist II, School Psychologist, Speech and Language Impaired, School Social Worker, and School Administration.
+Endorsements are available at the graduate level for Chief School Business Official, Learning Behavior Specialist II, Library Information Specialist, Principal, Reading Specialist, School Psychologist, School Social Worker, Speech and Language Pathologist, and Superintendent.

-Each student who completes a bachelor’s degree pro- gram in an approved Teacher Education program, and who is recommended for licensure by the licensure officer at Illinois State University as having completed all require- ments (General Education, Professional Education, field of study or area of specialization, and general teacher education requirements, and all other applicable degree requirements), is recommended for a teaching license in the State of Illinois.
+Each student who completes a bachelor’s degree pro- gram in an approved Teacher Education program, and who is recommended for licensure by the licensure officer at Illinois State University as having completed all require- ments (General Education, Professional Education, field of study or area of specialization,

+general teacher education requirements, and all other applicable degree requirements), will be recommended for a teaching license in the State of Illinois.
 The Evaluations Office at Illinois State University will notify students as to the correct procedures for applying for the appropriate Illinois teaching license.
 In order to satis- fy Illinois licensure requirements and Illinois State University’s Gateway System requirements, all candidates must pass a test of basic skills (reading, writing, language arts, and mathematics), a subject matter knowledge test, and the edTPA, which are administered by the Illinois State Educator Preparation and Licensure Board.
 Effective September 1, 2015, students will be assessed using the (edTPA) on teacher effectiveness and each candidate must complete and pass the edTPA as required by Illinois law (105ILCS5/21B-30(f)).
 Additional tests may be required for select licensure programs and additional endorsements.

 Students who have already completed one or more non-teaching degrees and now seek admission to a teacher education program are advised to seek admission to the University as a candidate for a second bachelor’s degree.
 Subsequent transcript analysis may determine that a second degree is not required.
 In this instance, the student will be allowed to complete the requirements for licensure without completing the requirements of the second bachelor’s degree.